Mykonos with Family – A Heavenly Holiday or Headache?

 But we have two kids under four.
 With its reputation for hedonism and extravagance, were we in for a headache or a holiday?

 Encouraged by fond memories from younger days on the island, we were determined to find the quieter, traditional soul of Mykonos.
 What did we discover?
-It takes quite a bit for families to carve out your own little paradise on one of Greece’s most glorified must-sees.
+It takes quite a bit for families to find precious breathing corners on one of Greece’s most glorified must-sees.
+We share them here.

 THE BEACH SCENE

-Mykonos has what its famous counterpart Santorini doesn’t – stunning beaches.
-But with its popularity came the creative privatisation of beaches where this is supposedly not allowed.
-One step away from blocking access to the best bits of beach, entire swathes of shore are smothered with the sunbeds of seafront hotels and clubs.
+Mykonos has what its famous counterpart Santorini doesn’t – a stunning shoreline.
+But with its popularity came the creative privatisation of beaches in a country where this is supposedly not allowed.
+One step away from blocking access to the best bits of beach,entire swathes of shore are smothered with the sunbeds of seafront hotels and clubs.
 Not that I don’t appreciate the comforts that parasols and sunbeds provide.
-Especially as a young family with enough on our hands besides umbrellas and chairs to heave.
+Especially as a young family with enough on our hands without umbrellas and chairs to think of.
 But when an entire beach is covered in beds, there is a feeling of suffocation.

 Tropicana beach club in Mykonos Island, Greece